Lt. Governor Mark Robinson on Protecting Voting Rights

 Benghazi is a Rosetta Stone for everything that's been going on for the last 20 years.

-This is Fiasco Benghazi.
+This is Fiasco, Benghazi.

 What difference at this point does it make?

-Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

 Coming up next, our final news roundup and information overload hour.

-All right, news roundup information overload hour.
+All right, news roundup, information overload hour.

-We'll get to your calls final half hour of the program today, and even in this half hour, perhaps.
+We'll get to your calls, final half hour of the program today, and even in this half hour, perhaps.

-It was before the House uh Judiciary Subcommittee addressing these claims by the left that voter ID is racist.
+It was before the House Judiciary Subcommittee addressing these claims by the left that voter ID is racist.

-As you know, Joe Biden's been claiming, well, this is Jim Crow 2.0 in his state of Delaware, five hundred years he's represented that state.
+As, you know, Joe Biden's been claiming, well, this is Jim Crow 2.0 in his state of Delaware.

-He's never once reformed, uh, made more accessible the voting laws in his state of Delaware, or as he once said, my state's a slave state.
+He's never once reformed, made more accessible the voting laws in his state of Delaware, or as he once said, my state's a slave state.

-Every single precinct in Georgia has a drop box.
+Every single precinct in Georgia has a Dropbox, and both states require voter ID.

 And he, you know, how dare he play the race card the way he's been doing it, and he's done it three times now that we've counted.